 PS.
 I hope you don’t mind…I kept your note.

-When Bennett woke up, before his eyes were even opened, he mumbles, “the picture…..”
-Instantly thinking I have failed as a parent.
+When Bennett woke up, before his eyes were even opened he mumbled,“the picture…..”
+I have failed as a parent.
 He is going to be so disappointed.
-After he read the note, he gets this silly little smirk on his face and he says, “I’m going to keep her note too.”
+After he read the note, he gets this silly little smirk on his face and says, “I’m going to keep her note too.”

 Being a mom is awesome.
 Parenthood is wonderful.
 I can’t wait to tell him that his first love was the tooth fairy.